In business, the term turnover refers to with several different financial metrics that measure business efficiency and earnings performance.

 (Method 2, using Inventory turns based on Cost of goods sold)

 = Days per year / Inventory turns per year

 = 98.7 days

-DIO, calculated this way is one of the three components of the liquidity metric, Cash conversion cycle (CCC), illustrated in the article Liquidity Metrics.
+DIO from Method 2 is one of the three components of the liquidity metric, Cash conversion cycle (CCC), (see the article Liquidity Metrics).
 The two other CCC components are other efficiency metrics, Days Sales Outstanding (DSO) and Days payable outstanding (DPO).

 Using Average Turnover Period Days Sales in Inventory

 The Accounts Receivable Turnover metric shows—not surprisingly—the rate at which the firms's accounts receivable turnover.
 Accounts receivable appear on the Balance Sheet as assets.
-Like other assets, those that take longer to turn over are considered less productive than those that turn over quickly.
+The message of this metric is that assets that take longer to turn over are less productive than those that turn over quickly.

 - Net Sales Revenues (from the Income statement): $32,983,000.

 - Net accounts receivable (from the Balance Sheet): $1,832,000.